electrikmilk/cherrilang.org/language/variables-constants-globals.md

 ### Text

-You can append text to the end of an existing text variable using the following syntax:
+Append text to the end of an existing text variable using the following syntax:

 ```ruby
 @string = "Existing text"